taowen/es-monitor/README.md

 TODO

 * histogram aggregation
-* case when implemented as filters aggregation
 * ``` SELECT user, MAX(value) FROM (SELECT user, COUNT(*) AS value FROM index GROUP BY user)```
-* aggregation & sort & limit
 * client side join